mongodb/snooty/README.md

 NOTE: This will modify the `ComponentFactory.js` file directly.
 To undo this, you can run `git restore src/components/ComponentFactory.js` to get the file back to its original state.

+To perform a dry run i.e. the `ComponentFactory.js` file does not get updated, the `FILTER_DRY_RUN` property can be provided and set to false.
+This will log the resulting code that would have been written to the file only.

 ### Useful Resources

 [React](https://reactjs.org/docs/getting-started.html)